 (d) Illuminance (symbol: E; unit: lux or lm m–2) is luminous flux per unit area.

-The extinction coefficient (symbol σ) is the proportion of luminous flux lost by a collimated beam, emitted by an incandescent source at a colour temperature of 2 700 K, while travelling the length of a unit distance in the atmosphere.
+The extinction coefficient (symbol σ) gives the extent to which the luminous flux of a collimated beam, emitted by an incandescent source at a colour temperature of 2 700 K, is reduced while travelling the length of a unit distance in the atmosphere.
 The coefficient is a measure of the attenuation due to both absorption and scattering.

 The luminance contrast (symbol C) is the ratio of the difference between the luminance of an object and its background and the luminance of the background.